ateodorescu/home-assistant-ipmitool/README.md

 # home-assistant-ipmitool
 IPMItool connector for Home Assistant

 Just copy the `custom_components` folder in your home assistant `config` folder.
-Restart HAAS and then add the `ipmitool` integration.
+Restart HASS and then add the `ipmitool` integration.

 The integration depends on the `ipmi-server` addon that you can get from [here](https://github.com/ateodorescu/home-assistant-addons).
 Don't forget to start the addon before adding servers to the integration.